 A. Coordination of Benefits means that the benefits provided for You under The Empire Plan are coordinated with the benefits provided for You under another plan.
-The purpose of coordination of benefits is to avoid duplicate benefit payments so that the total payment under The Empire Plan and under another plan is not more than the Usual and Customary Rate for a service or the Scheduled Pharmaceutical Amount for Pharmaceutical Products or Devices covered under both group plans.
+The purpose of coordination of benefits is to avoid duplicate benefit payments so that the total payment under The Empire Plan and under another plan is not more than the Allowed Amount for a Covered Service or Pharmaceutical Product or Device covered under both group plans.